johanneswilm/global-radio-news/README.md

 - Reduce `podcastTimeout` for faster loading (but may cause timeouts)
 - Increase `feedCacheTime` to reduce server load
 - Limit `enabledCountries` to reduce initial load time

+## ❓ Frequently Asked Questions

+### General Usage

+**Q: Do I need to install anything to use this app?**
+A: No!
+Just download the files and open `index.html` in your browser.
+For podcast features, you may want to serve it via a local server, but it's not required for basic radio streaming.

+**Q: Why do some stations not work in my country?**
+A: Many radio stations have geographic restrictions (geo-blocking).
+Try using a VPN or look for international versions of the same stations.

+**Q: Can I use this on my phone/tablet?**
+A: Yes!
+The interface is fully responsive and optimized for mobile devices.
+All features work on mobile browsers.

+**Q: Does this app collect any personal data?**
+A: No. Everything runs locally in your browser.
+No data is sent to external servers except when fetching audio streams and RSS feeds directly from their sources.

+### Configuration & Setup

+**Q: How do I add my favorite radio station?**
+A: Find the station's streaming URL (see "Finding Stream URLs" section), then add it to your `config.json` file following the examples provided.

+**Q: Why don't podcasts work without a server?**
+A: Many podcast RSS feeds have CORS (Cross-Origin Resource Sharing) restrictions that prevent direct browser access.
+The included PHP proxy bypasses this limitation.

+**Q: Can I customize the appearance?**
+A: Yes!
+You can modify `style.css` for visual changes, or use the settings in `config.json` to control which countries and features are shown.

+**Q: How do I backup my configuration?**
+A: Simply copy your `config.json` file.
+It contains all your custom stations, podcasts, and settings.

+### Technical Issues

+**Q: A station was working but now it's not.
+What happened?**
+A: Radio stream URLs change frequently.
+Check the station's website for updated stream URLs, or try finding alternative streams using tools like Radio-Browser.info.

+**Q: Podcasts are loading slowly or not at all.
+How can I fix this?**
+A: Try setting `requiresProxy: true` for problematic feeds, increase the `podcastTimeout` value, or check if the RSS feed URL is still valid.

+**Q: Can I run this on a web server for multiple users?**
+A: Absolutely!
+Just upload all files to your web server.
+Make sure PHP is enabled for full podcast functionality.

+**Q: The app says "Please click play" instead of auto-playing.
+Why?**
+A: Modern browsers require user interaction before playing audio.
+This is a security feature.
+Just click the play button once to enable audio.

+### Advanced Usage

+**Q: Can I integrate this with other systems?**
+A: Yes!
+The app supports URL parameters for automation, and you can modify the JavaScript files to add custom integrations.

+**Q: How do I monitor multiple news sources simultaneously?**
+A: Open multiple browser tabs with different URL parameters, or create a custom configuration that includes all your desired sources.

+**Q: Can I add video streams, not just audio?**
+A: The current version is designed for audio only, but you could modify the code to support video streams using HTML5 video elements.

+**Q: Is there a way to schedule automatic playback?**
+A: You can use browser automation tools, bookmarks with URL parameters, or create simple HTML pages that auto-redirect with specific parameters.

 ## Support